 For the first time in my life I am the oldest person in my household.
 I am not that much older than my fellow KNOM volunteers but if you put into account that one volunteer year feels like five years worth of growth then by mathematical calculations I am now 30.
 30!
 Holy cow.
 I’m glad we’re not counting in dog years.

 I remember volunteering at the Nome REC center last fall for Halloween.
 While washing glitter, glue, and candy out of my hands in the bathroom sink, I looked up to the mirror and noticed a long, silver hair glistening by my left ear.
 I laughed uncontrollably for a few minutes and cried out “my first white hair!
 I have a white hair!!
 HA!”
 A child or two may or may not have witnessed this and scurried away.
 This was the first of many transformations—physical, emotional, and mental—to come over the course of a year.
 Time sure flies when you’re getting old.
-But age is relative and growing older is not a bad thing.
-It just gives you a different perspective.

 I’ve enjoyed watching the new volunteers these past few weeks as they threw themselves into their jobs, the local culture, into Nome community living.
 It’s similar to what I went through last year but with variations.
 I’ve hiked that mountain.
 Explored that dredge.
 Traveled to that village (four times).
 I’ve learned to use that editing software and made that mistake on the air.
 And yet, their experiences are not carbon copies of mine.
 There is a distinct divide between us, and even though this dividing line is invisible it’s very clear that I cannot cross back to it.